sebastienblanc/idp-workshop/README.md

 Update the environment variable in the manifest and apply again.

-Make sure to delete your depoyments before continuing the next steps.
+Make sure to delete your deployments before continuing the next steps.

 ## Installing and using ArgoCD to introduce GitOps on your IDP